Understanding Europe

 © Schwarzkopf Foundation - Arad Aramimoghaddam

-The network plans to hold 80 to 100 workshops and local and transnational training courses for trainers, as well as publish a summary of the best practices from educational work.
-Through media literacy and civic awareness, the partners aim to empower young Europeans to actively participate in a fairer, more inclusive, and more resilient democracy.
-The non-profit Hertie Foundation, with which the Finkelstein Foundation collaborates closely, is also supporting the initiative.
+The network conducted around 80 workshops and local and transnational training courses for trainers and summarised proven methods from educational work in a publication.
+Media literacy and civic awareness empower young Europeans to actively participate in a more just, inclusive and resilient democracy.
+The non-profit Hertie Foundation, with which the Finkelstein Foundation works closely, also supports the initiative.

-An important milestone was the seventh Transnational Training for Trainers (TT4T), which took place in Vienna from April 11 to 13, 2025.
+An important milestone was the 7th Transnational Training for Trainers (TT4T), which took place in Vienna from 11 to 13 April 2025.
 Fifteen young people from all over Europe engaged intensively with inclusive media education and critical media literacy.
-In collaboration with the inclusive editorial team Andererseits, they discussed how media shapes social narratives and how journalism can promote empowerment and participation.
+In collaboration with the inclusive editorial team ‘Andererseits’ (On the other hand), they discussed how media shape social narratives and how journalism can promote empowerment and participation.

-The workshop by Lukas Burnar, the managing director of Andererseits, was particularly enriching.
-He provided valuable input on accessibility and innovation in media education.
-Peer trainers Kansu Ekin Tanca (Turkey) and Marine Abrahamyan (Armenia) guided the group through a varied program ranging from disinformation to dealing with incriminating media content.
+Particularly enriching was the workshop led by Lukas Burnar, managing director of ‘Andererseits,’ who provided valuable insights into accessibility and innovation in media education.
+Peer trainers Kansu Ekin Tanca (Turkey) and Marine Abrahamyan (Armenia) guided the group through a varied programme ranging from disinformation to dealing with distressing media content.

 Media literacy as protection and key to active participation

 The participants' self-assessments showed a significant increase in their media awareness and digital resilience.
-Many felt better equipped to recognize fake news, critically question media content and identify and respond appropriately to discriminatory and manipulative content.
-They emphasized how important media literacy and resilience are for young people today - especially in a time of growing polarization, social challenges and digital overload.
+Many felt better equipped to recognise fake news, critically question media content, identify discriminatory and manipulative content, and respond appropriately.
+They emphasised how important media literacy and resilience are for young people today – especially in a time of growing polarisation, social challenges and digital overload.
 They see the ability to deal with media consciously and critically as a crucial protective mechanism and as the basis for active, informed participation in society.